baumanno/kg-recommender/netflix-KG/README.md

 ### 2. Generating random user profiles:

 Two parameters are required.
 The amount of user profiles to be generated, a minimum and a maximum of entries that will be randomly generated per user.
-Below we generate 88 user profiles, with a minumum of 5 entries and a maximum of 55 entries.
+Below we generate 88 user profiles, with a minimum of 5 entries and a maximum of 55 entries.

 ```bash
 $ cd code/